boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter/change-the-dashboard-parameter-value-dynamically.md

 # Change the Dashboard Parameter value dynamically

-The dashboard parameters used in the dashboard can be updated dynamically by the user in the view mode.
+To change the dashboard parameter values dynamically, users can update them in view mode.

-Click dashboard parameter icon to update the dashboard parameters.
+Click on the dashboard parameter icon to make changes.

 ![Dashboard parameter icon](/static/assets/working-with-datasource/dashboard-parameter/images/dashboard-parameter-icon-preview.png)

-Now, the list of added parameters will be shown in the following dialog.
+Now, the list of added parameters will be displayed in the following dialog.

 ![Dashboard parameter viewer dialog](/static/assets/working-with-datasource/dashboard-parameter/images/dashboard-parameter-viewer.png)